raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 Once a user is logged in, then RBAC is enforced and users only can access projects they have access to.

 The web-app service also includes functionality for logout and forgot password.
+The forgot password functionality send an email to the user with a link to web page that allows them to change their password.

 ### projects

-The example code for the web app service in the SaaS Startup Kit exposes business value to authenticated users.
-The example web app show how the SaaS Starter Kit provides Go boilerplate code to perform CRUD operations on an object.
+The example code for the web-app service exposes business value to authenticated users.
+This business value is coded into various business logic packages.
 One example business logic package is the one to create and manage Projects.
 In the SaaS Startup Kit, projects represent the highest level of business value.
 Users can perform CRUD on project records.

-The web app includes this index page that lists all records.
+The web app includes this index page that lists all records for projects.
+This index page uses Datatables to demonstrate providing advanced interactivity to HTML tables.
 This index page then allows users to view, update and delete an object.

 [![Golang web app object list and Go app object search](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-projects.png)](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-projects.png)

 From the projects index page, users can click the button to create a new record.
 This create page demonstrates how a new record can be created for projects and also demonstrates inline validation.

 The view page for an object displays the fields for the object as read-only.
 The page then includes links to edit or archive the object.
 The archive functionality demonstrates how a soft-delete can be performed.
 While the web app does not expose functionality to delete a record, the internal API does support the delete operation.

 [![Golang web app object list and Go app object search](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-project-view.png)](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-project-view.png)

 You can easily modify the projects package to support your own requirements.
 If you were providing a software-as-a-service similar to Github, Projects could be changed to be 'repositories'.
 If you were providing software-as-a-service similar to Slack, Projects could be modified to be 'channels', etc.

 ### user (profile)

-After users authenticate with the web app, there is example code for them to view their user details - view their profile.
+After users authenticate with the web app, there is example code for them to view their user details (view their profile).

 [![Golang web app authentication and Go web app login](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-profile-view2.png)](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-profile-view2.png)

-A user can then update the details for the record of their user as another example demonstration the update operation.
+A user can then update the details for the record of their user.
+This another example demonstration the update operation.
 There is also functionality for the user to change their password.

 ### account (management)

-Once a user signups to your SaaS via the web app, an account is created.
-Authenticated users can then view the details of their account (demonstrating the read operation of CRUD).
+When a user signups to your SaaS via the web app, an account is created.
+Authenticated users can then view the details of their account.

 [![Golang app account management and Go web app update account](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-account-update2.png)](https://dzuyel7n94hma.cloudfront.net/img/saas-startup-example-golang-project-webapp-account-update2.png)

 Users with role of admin can view and update the details of their account, while non-admins can only view the details of their account.

 ### users (management)

 Users with role of admin have access to functionality that allows them to manage the users associated with their account.
 This index page uses Datatables to demonstrate providing advanced interactivity to HTML tables.